nlubello/OpenTelemetry/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+Any help is welcome!
+See the [contributions](CONTRIBUTING.md) guidelines.

 # OpenTelemetry
 Veichle generic telemetry based on ESP32 board connected via WIFI to a server with InfluxBD and Grafana.